Plainfield, New Jersey: Local government

 Plainfield is governed under a special charter granted by the New Jersey Legislature.
 The city is one of 11 (of the 564) municipalities statewide governed under a special charter.
 The governing body is comprised of a mayor and a seven-member city council, all of whom serve four-year terms in office.
 The city is divided into four wards, with one ward seat up for election each year.
 There are three at-large seats: one from the First and Fourth Wards; one from the Second and Third Wards; and one from the city as a whole.
 The three at-large seats and mayoral seat operate in a four-year cycle, with one seat up for election each year.

-As of 2024, the Mayor of the City of Plainfield is Democrat Adrian O. Mapp, whose term of office ends December 31, 2025.
-Members of the Plainfield City Council are Council President Steve G. Hockaday (At Large All Wards; D, 2024), Council Vice President Robert K. Graham (Ward 1; D, 2026), Terri Briggs-Jones (Ward 4; D, 2025), Julienne Cherry (At Large Wards 1 and 4; D, 2027), Charles McRae (Ward 3; D, 2024), Darcella Sessomes (Ward 2; D, 2027) and Richard Wyatt (At Large Wards 2 and 3; D, 2026).
+As of 2026, the Mayor of the City of Plainfield is Democrat Adrian O. Mapp, whose term of office ends December 31, 2029.
+Members of the Plainfield City Council are Council President Julienne Cherry (At Large Wards 1 and 4; D, 2027), Council Vice President Steve G. Hockaday (At Large All Wards; D, 2028), Terri Briggs-Jones (Ward 4; D, 2029), Robert K. Graham (Ward 1; D, 2026), Charles McRae (Ward 3; D, 2028), Darcella Sessomes (Ward 2; D, 2027) and Richard Wyatt (At Large Wards 2 and 3; D, 2026).

-In June 2018, the city council appointed Elton Armady to fill the at-large seat expiring in December 2020 that became vacant after Rebecca Williams resigned to take a seat on the Union County Board of chosen freeholders.
-Armady served on an interim basis until the November 2018 general election, when he was elected to serve the balance of the term of office.